containers/podman-desktop-extension-ai-lab/README.md

 $ yarn watch --extension-folder path-to-extension-sources-folder/packages/backend
 ```

+## Cleaning up resources

+We'll be adding a way in AI Lab to let a user being able to cleanup the environment: see issue .
+For the time being, please consider the following actions:
+1. Remove the extension from Podman Desktop, from the Settings > Extensions
+2. Remove the running playground environments from the list of Pods
+3. Remove the images built by the recipes
+4. Remove the containers related to AI
+5. Cleanup your local clone of the recipes: `$HOME/podman-desktop/ai-studio`

 ## Providing a custom catalog

 The extension provides a default catalog, but you can build your own catalog by creating a file `$HOME/podman-desktop/ai-studio/catalog.json`.